|

 to dealers who might well have assembled lamps out

-of available parts in order to sell old model parts stock
+of their in stock parts in order to sell old model parts they had in stock

 that might have otherwise sat on their shelves unsold.